wimmerb/singing-quality-enhancement/README.md

 [Thesis](https://github.com/wimmerb/singing-quality-enhancement/blob/master/quality-enhancement-of-overdub-singing-recordings.pdf)

 This page is currently under construction.
+Do not hesitate to contact me via e-mail if you have questions.

 # Abstract
 Singing enhancement aims to improve the perceived quality of a singing recording in various aspects.